All Becky's 2013 puppies are spoken for, but you can still enjoy their pictures by visiting our English shepherd puppies page.

 At Winged Elm Farm, we provide our customers with the same meat we eat ourselves.
 Here's what we offer regularly:

 For the past decade, we have raised speckled Sussex chickens, a medium-size white-meat bird, and the meat is really flavorful.
 Occasionally we have older laying hens and roosters for sale as well, and we sell Sussex chicks bred as replacement stock typically spring or summer.
 Contact us for details.
-In the summer of 2012, we began hosting a series of homesteading workshops.
-The purpose of these workshops is to share with others some of the practical skills and knowledge we've accumulated from farming.
-Go to our Homesteading workshops page to learn more about what we've done and what we have coming up.

 We invite you to visit Winged Elm Farm anytime.
 Just give us a call or send us an e-mail to make sure we'll be home.